 |Unrestricted||There are no restrictions, all codes will be executed.|

 By default, the execution policy is set to Restricted.
 It will hinder PRTG from executing scripts, therefore you cannot use them.

 So first, you need to set the execution policy.
-Because the scripts are always executed by the PRTG probe service (the PRTG probe is a 32-bit application), we need to use the 32-bit PowerShell:
+Because the scripts are always executed by the PRTG probe service (the probe is a 32-bit application), we need to use the 32-bit PowerShell:

 - Open Windows PowerShell (x86), respectively Windows PowerShell (32-bit) as Administrator.

 - Set the ExecutionPolicy to RemoteSigned with the following command:

-Remember that when the device is located on a remote probe, you need to take the steps on the system where the remote probe is installed, not on the PRTG core server system.
+Remember that when the device is located on a remote probe, you need to take the steps on the remote probe system, not on the PRTG core server system.

 2. Install the PowerShell script

 Next, you will have to check the output of the script.
 There are only two options: